rossgk2/techblogs/The command line.md

 curl --request "GET" --include "https://google.com/"
 ```

 The `curl` command is the "client for URLs" command.
-It sends a request of the specified type\* to the specified URL.
+It sends a request of the specified type to the specified URL.
 In this command,

 * `request` is a named argument, and its value is "GET".
   * Specifying that `request` is "GET" tells `curl` that the type of HTTP request it is to send to the URL is a "GET" request, and not a "POST" or any other type of request.
 * `include` is a named argument that doesn't accept input, i.e., it is a flag.
   * When `include` is present, `curl` prints the HTTP response it receives back from the URL.
   * Specifying `include` is somewhat like saying that `include` is `true`.
-If we didn't specify `include`, and executed `curl --request "GET" "https://google.com"`, then we would have effectively set `include` to false.
+If we didn't specify `include`, and executed `curl --request "GET" "https://google.com"`, then we would have effectively set `include` to `false`.
 * `"https://google.com"` is the value of an unnamed argument.
   * `curl` interprets the first unnamed argument to be a URL and attempts to visit that URL.